According to its website:

 A standardized letter was sent to heads of crime laboratories in all 50 states plus the District of Columbia.
 The authors identified themselves as criminal defense attorneys who practice DUI defense.
 The letter asked the following:

-1. Will you grant us a tour of your laboratory?
+1. Will you grant us a tour of your laboratory?2.
+Will you allow us to take pictures of your laboratory?

 3. Will you give to us a current uncontrolled copy of your policy, procedures and instructions used for blood ethanol analysis?